ASharpPen/Valheim.SellThat/Valheim.SellThat/Thunderstore/README.md

 - Add any new item, with custom price and amount.
 - List of existing items, for easy modification
 - Order items how you want them.
+- Set items that Haldor will buy, at the value of your choice.

 # Manual Installation: